St Mary's Chapel, Crosskirk

 History, tourist information, and nearby accommodation

-The north wall stands to about 8 feet high, which must be close to the original height, while the south wall has suffered some damage and rises to between 7 and 8 feet high.
+The north wall stands to about eight feet high, which must be close to the original height, while the south wall has suffered some damage and rises to between seven and eight feet high.
 One interesting feature is that the nave walls are not pierced with any window openings at all, so the chapel must have been incredibly dim inside.

 How old is it?

 One of the most appealing features at Crosskirk is simply the amazing coastal scenery.
-On a clear day it is truly magnificent.
-Just inland of the chapel enclosure is the site of a broch settlement, and on the edge of the cliffs is a vey curious cairn, with no indication of how old it is or who built it.
+On a clear day, it is truly magnificent.
+Just inland of the chapel enclosure is the site of a broch settlement, and on the edge of the cliffs is a very curious cairn, with no indication of how old it is or who built it.